 EEP continues to perform necessary remediation, restoration and monitoring of the areas affected by the Line 6B crude oil release.
 All the initiatives EEP is undertaking in the monitoring and restoration phase are intended to restore the crude oil release area to the satisfaction of the appropriate regulatory authorities.
-On March 14, 2013, EEP received an order from the Environmental Protection Agency (EPA) (the Order) which required additional containment and active recovery of submerged oil relating to the

-Line 6B crude oil release.
-On February 12, 2015, the EPA approved the Submerged Oil Recovery and Assessment (SORA) work plan with modifications and acknowledged that EEP had completed the dredging requirements of the Order.
-At this time, EEP has completed all of the SORA.

-Regulatory authority was transferred from the EPA to the Michigan Department of Environmental Quality (MDEQ).
-EEP is now working with the MDEQ who has oversight over the submerged oil reassessment, sheen management and sediment trap monitoring and maintenance activities through a Kalamazoo River Residual Oil Monitoring and Maintenance Work Plan.
+On March 14, 2013, EEP received an order from the EPA (the Order) which required additional containment and active recovery of submerged oil relating to the Line 6B crude oil release.
+In February 2015, the EPA acknowledged the completion of the Order.
+In November of 2014, regulatory authority was transferred from the EPA to the Michigan Department of Environmental Quality (MDEQ).
+The MDEQ has oversight over the submerged oil reassessment, sheen management and sediment trap monitoring and maintenance activities through a Kalamazoo River Residual Oil Monitoring and Maintenance Work Plan.